ShreyansJain04/ShreyansJain04.github.io/_projects/4_project.md

 **Advisor:** Prof. Nipun Batra, Sustainability Lab, IIT GN

-- Collaborated with a team to develop more than 50 interactive educational tools for machine learning.
+- Collaborated with a team to develop over 50 interactive educational tools for machine learning.
-- Built interactive blogs and Streamlit applications covering topics such as optimization, Markov chains, and information theory.
+- Built interactive blogs and applications covering topics such as optimization, Markov chains, and information theory.
-- Aimed at demystifying complex mathematical concepts behind ML.
+- Simplified complex mathematical concepts for broader understanding.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.